-In response, we have developed this 2018-2020 Strategic Plan.
+In response, we have developed this 2018-2022 Strategic Plan.
 It builds on the successes of our past and hones our commitment to serving the needs of our stakeholders.

 The Alliance for Water Efficiency is defining itself in the clearest way possible: as North America's leading steward of sustainable water use, ensuring that our members have access to the most effective tools and best experts, and that the water management community recognizes and openly embraces the essential need for water efficiency.

 This Strategic Plan affirms the value of the path we are on and sets out a bold "Sustainable Water 2030 Vision" that will guide our decisions and activities.
 The Alliance is defining a future where efficient water use is the norm throughout North America.
-In our vision of the future, special water efficient programs will no longer be necessary, as all water users will have adopted efficient water use behaviors.